Learning Survival Models with Right-Censored Reporting Delays: Standard Survival Analysis

+This section reviews standard survival analysis in the absence of reporting delays.
+The derivations of the estimators and the proofs of their consistency are provided in \Cref{sup_preliminaries}, which serves as background for the proofs of our main results.

-Throughout this paper, we denote random variables by uppercase letters and their realizations by lowercase letters, omitting indices and accents such as in $\bar{Y}$ and $y_i$.
-We assume that all probability density functions are positive, bounded, and continuous.
-Furthermore, the parameter spaces associated with these functions are assumed to be compact and to contain the true parameter values.
-A prime attached to a parameter signifies that it belongs to the same parameter space, as in $\bm{\theta}$ and $\bm{\theta}^\prime$.
-A semicolon is used in the notation to explicitly specify parameters, as in $f(y; \bm{\theta})$.
-A vertical bar indicates conditioning on observed covariates, as in $f(y \mid \bm{x})$.
-Let $\mathbb{I}$ denote the indicator function.
+Throughout this paper, random variables are denoted by uppercase letters and their realizations by lowercase letters, with indices and accents omitted when no confusion arises.
+All probability density functions are assumed to be strictly positive, bounded, and continuous in their arguments.
+The true parameter values are assumed to lie in the corresponding parameter spaces.
+We also assume the standard regularity conditions required for the asymptotic arguments below.
+An asterisk superscript denotes a true parameter value, e.g., $\bm{\theta}^*$ for $\bm{\theta}$, whereas a prime superscript denotes another element of the same parameter space, e.g., $\bm{\theta}^\prime$.
+A semicolon explicitly specifies parameters, as in $f(y; \bm{\theta})$, while a vertical bar indicates conditioning on observed covariates, as in $f(y \mid \bm{x})$.